 The following unaudited pro forma condensed combined balance sheet presents Intellinetics' historical financial position combined with GSI as if the acquisition had occurred on December 31, 2019 and includes adjustments which give effect to events that are directly attributable to the transaction and that are factually supportable.
-The unaudited pro forma condensed combined statement of income presents the combined results of Intellinetics' operations with GSI as if the acquisition had occurred on January 1, 2019 and includes adjustments that are directly attributable to have a continuing impact on the combined financial statements are not necessarily indicative of what Intellinetics' financial position or results of operations actually would have been had the Company completed the acquisition at the dates indicated.
+The unaudited pro forma condensed combined statement of income presents the combined results of Intellinetics' operations with GSI as if the acquisition had occurred on January 1, 2019 and includes adjustments that are directly attributable to the acquisition, are expected to have a continuing impact on the combined results, and are factually supportable.
+The pro forma condensed combined financial statements are not necessarily indicative of what Intellinetics' financial position or results of operations actually would have been had the Company completed the acquisition at the dates indicated.
 In addition, the unaudited pro forma condensed combined financial information does not purport to project the future financial position or operating results of the combined company.